percwg/perc-wg/double/draft-ietf-perc-double.md

 # Acknowledgments

-Many thanks to Richard Barnes for sending significant text for this specification.
-Thank you for reviews and improvements from David Benham, Paul Jones, Suhas Nandakumar, Nils Ohlmeier, and Magnus Westerlund.
+Thank you for reviews and improvements to this specification from David Benham, Magnus Westerlund, Nils Ohlmeier, Paul Jones, Roni Even, and Suhas Nandakumar.

 {backmatter}

 # Encryption Overview